Factbox: Trump, Biden's paths to victory in U.S. presidential election

 BIDEN

-Biden’s most likely road to victory goes through Nevada and Wisconsin, states where he held narrow leads early Wednesday morning as officials worked to tally the final votes.
-If Biden wins those states, victories in Georgia, Michigan or Pennsylvania would give him enough to win.
+Biden’s most likely road to victory goes through Michigan, where he held a narrow lead Wednesday as officials worked to tally the final votes.
+If Biden wins there, a victory in any of the remaining states would give him enough to win.

-Trump held a lead of about 51%-47% in Michigan, but many of the votes remaining to be counted there were mail-in ballots from Detroit and its suburbs, where Democrats have historically enjoyed an electoral advantage.
+Biden held a lead of about 37,000 in Michigan, and many of the votes remaining to be counted there were mail-in ballots from metropolitan Detroit, where Democrats have historically enjoyed an electoral advantage.

+Wisconsin officials said Biden was ahead by about 20,000 votes when they concluded their unofficial count on Wednesday.
+Trump’s campaign said it would seek a recount there.

 Officials in Nevada, where Biden had a razor-thin 49.3%-48.7% lead with 86% of expected votes counted, said they would not resume counting ballots until Thursday morning.